Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Remove-AzTrafficManagerEndpoint.md

 ### Fields
 ```
-Remove-AzureRmTrafficManagerEndpoint -Name <String> -Type <String> -ProfileName <String>
+Remove-AzTrafficManagerEndpoint -Name <String> -Type <String> -ProfileName <String> -ResourceGroupName <String>
- -ResourceGroupName <String> [-Force] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
+ [-Force] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ### Object
 ```
-Remove-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint> [-Force]
+Remove-AzTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerEndpoint** cmdlet removes an endpoint from Azure Traffic Manager.
+The **Remove-AzTrafficManagerEndpoint** cmdlet removes an endpoint from Azure Traffic Manager.

 This cmdlet commits each change to the Traffic Manager service.
-To remove multiple endpoints from a local Traffic Manager profile object and commit changes in a single operation, use the Remove-AzureRmTrafficManagerEndpointConfig cmdlet.
+To remove multiple endpoints from a local Traffic Manager profile object and commit changes in a single operation, use the Remove-AzTrafficManagerEndpointConfig cmdlet.

 You can use the pipeline operator to pass a **TrafficManagerEndpoint** object to this cmdlet, or you can specify a **TrafficManagerEndpoint** object by using the *TrafficManagerEndpoint* parameter.